When the spreadsheet becomes the problem

 4. The Eisenhower matrix

 When to use: Prioritizing what to work on when everything feels urgent.
-Sorts tasks into four quadrants based on urgency and importance.
+Especially useful for knowledge workers and managers who receive more tasks than they can complete.

 How it works: Draw a 2×2 grid.
 Label axes “Urgent/Not Urgent” and “Important/Not Important.”
 Place each task in the appropriate quadrant.
 Do urgent-and-important first, schedule important-but-not-urgent, delegate urgent-but-not-important, eliminate the rest.